wccalvin/dotfiles/README.md

 # dotfiles

-These are the various config settings I use on my work (windows) and home (mac) setup.
-These constantly change as I work on new projects and discover new things, although I try to stay minimalistic.
-I don't suggest copying this directly to your environment rather use this as a reference for your own discovery.
+My config files vary between windows/wsl/mac setup.
+They evolve regularly as I explore new projects, aiming for minimalism.
+Use caution when copying directly, rather use them as inspiration for your own setup.

 -Clayton